GodaProjects/java-playground/README.md

 # ramdom-java-playground
 A host of random java code

-1. use of jshell for testing java programs
+1. use of jshell for testing java programs (interactive REPL for java)
+2. Factory methods for collections